-4. At all times material, Father William J. Marks (hereinafter "Fr.
-Marks"), now deceased, was an ordained Roman Catholic priest employed by Defendants from about 1948 to 1979.

-5. Defendants allowed Fr.
-Marks to have unsupervised and unlimited access to young children, including teenagers, at St. Dionysus in Tyler, Minnesota, St. John's Catholic Church in Hector, Minnesota, and St. Clotilde in Green Valley, Minnesota, all located at the time within the Archdiocese of St. Paul and Minneapolis until 1958 at which time The Diocese of New Ulm was created.
+- 4. At all times material, Father William J. Marks (hereinafter "Fr.
+Marks"), now deceased, was an ordained Roman Catholic priest employed by Defendants from about 1948 to 1979. - 5.
+Defendants allowed Fr.
+Marks to have unsupervised and unlimited access to young children, including teenagers, in and around St. Dionysus in Tyler, Minnesota, St. John's Catholic Church in Hector, Minnesota, and St. Clotilde in Green Valley, Minnesota, all located at the time within the Archdiocese of St. Paul and Minneapolis until 1958 at which time The Diocese of New Ulm was created.
 At all times material, Fr.
 William Marks was employed by Defendants.
 At all times material, Fr.
 Marks remained under the direct supervision, employ, and control of the Defendants.
+Based on information and belief, Defendants provided Fr.
+Marks housing at a premises in Hector,